 APPOINTMENT AND SELECTION OF ADULTS IN REGULATED WORK WITH CHILDREN PROCEDURE

-In line with Articles 2 without discrimination and 3 in the best interests of the child of the United Nations Convention on the Rights of the Child (UNCRC), Scottish Women’s Football (SWF) will take all reasonable steps to ensure that coaches and other adults working with children in football have been recruited appropriately.
+In line with Scottish FA Articles 2 without discrimination and 3 in the best interests of the child of the United Nations Convention on the Rights of the Child (UNCRC), Scottish Women’s Football (SWF) will take all reasonable steps to ensure that coaches and other adults working with children in football have been recruited appropriately.
 This will allow that within their right of Article 31 to access leisure, play and recreation, SWF will ensure that during that participation at any level of football we take all measures to protect them in line with Articles 19 and 34.

 As part of this process, we aim to ensure that unsuitable people are prevented from undertaking regulated work with children.
 Further, we recognise that we have a legal duty under the Protection of Vulnerable Groups (Scotland) Act 2007 to ensure that individuals who are barred from regulated work with children are not engaged (either paid or unpaid) in regulated work with children within SWF.